Jacklyn010/DataStructures/README.md

 DataStructures
 ==============

-Practice with data structures, in different languages for each data structure.
+My implementation for each common data structure known, using different languages.

 Languages
 =========